sparktsang/sparktsang.github.io/_posts/body-and-system.md

 "Traveling," he insisted.

 He was a walking riddle.
 A man who dressed well but needed to figure out a cross-border money transfer with a stranger.
 A man who was "traveling" but never seemed to leave the hostel lobby.
 A man who needed takeaway for a restaurant a stone's throw away.
 What was he sorting out?
 What was in those parcels?
-My mind filled with possibilities, none of them savory.
+My mind filled with possibilities, none of them savoury.
 A wall went up between us.

 Over the following days, I would see him.
 Sometimes he was engrossed in a book in that same lobby seat.
 Once, I saw him in the 7-Eleven, wearing dark sunglasses, an impenetrable mask.
 I never knew if he saw me.
 We exchanged no greetings.
 He was a puzzle I had decided was too complicated, too risky, to solve.